 Originally developed by Wrigley to be a playground of the stars, the island has a fascinating history which can be discovered in an exhibit at the Catalina Island Museum.
 Many movies have been filmed here we learned, “The Ten Commandments” and “Mutiny on the Bounty” are two we were familiar with.
 Famous visitors included Marilyn Monroe, John Wayne, Humphrey Bogart and Charlie Chaplin.
 The Wrigley’s brought the Chicago Clubs to Catalina Island for spring training between 1921 and 1951.

 We took a tour of the island interior and learned that it is mostly managed by the Catalina Island Conservancy.
 The conservancy was formed in 1972, its mission is “to be a responsible steward of its lands through a balance of conservation, education and recreation”.

 Animal life on Catalina Island is a big focus of the conservancy in the interior of the island.
 Bald eagles, bison and feral cats are being studied in varying degrees in regards to their sustainability and their threat potential to native species.
 The nature centers and tour guides are knowledgeable and provided us with much detail about the multiple studies and programs that currently exist.
 To see baby eagles hatching take a look at this webcam

 We spent the evening on the island in Avalon and dined in town.
 The casino movie theatre provided our nighttime entertainment.

 Interested in seeing Catalina Island as a part of your student’s Southern California educational tour?
-Explore our STEM tours and learn more about the travel itineraries we can provide for you to enhance your student’s science, technology, engineering and math learning experience.
+Explore our tours and learn more about the travel itineraries we can provide for you to enhance your student’s science, technology, engineering and math learning experience.